Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 ##  Subsystem Functionality

 The immersion subsystem will drive fans that are pointed toward the user.
 A tachometer wil be used to indicate how fast the user is virtually moving.
-Based on the speed measured, the fans will spin and simulate the force of wind.
-The faster the speed, the faster the fans will rotate.
-And as how in real life the force of wind exponentially increases as the speed of an object increase, the fans will attempt to simulate this force and ramp up in rpm at an increasing rate as the users miles per hour grows.
-By connecting the RPM of the fans proportionally to the speed being traveled, a more immersive experience can be achieved, since the user will be able to artificially feel the changes in their acceleration.
+Based on the speed measured, the fans will rotate at a specific RPM.
+The faster the measured speed, the faster the fans will rotate.
+The goal will be for the fans to simulate the speed of the wind outside by outputting at the same or scaled but similar wind speed.
+By having the fans adapt and change their speed based on the riders speed, a more immersive experience can be achieved, since the user will be able to artificially feel the changes in their speed.

 Components from previous iterations of this project will be utilized for this subsystem.
 A tachometer was added to the bike by a previous team that was used as a speed sensor for the ride replay system.
 The previous speed sensor would take data from the bike as the user rode the trails, then that data would be sent through ble to a raspberry pi.
 The fans will be connected to this raspberry pi and the speed sensor data will used to either increase or decrease the rpm of the fans.
 Previous codes for the microcontroller will be utlized to allow ble communication and new code will be added to properly connect the fans to speed that is read.
 The previous power distribution system will also be used to power the fans.